axelvaldez/radical-companies/_posts/9-disentangling/2022-09-13-disentangling-management.markdown

    <tr>
     <th>Firing</th>
     <td>
      <p>Firing can be done by the team as well.
-Learning to give feedback doesn&rsquo;t come natural, even to bosses.
+Learning to give feedback doesn&rsquo;t come naturally, even to bosses.
 Today, we practice a language of competition and dominance and we need to learn a language of love, empathy, and support.
 And not just for &ldquo;firing&rdquo;, but in general.</p>
      <p>For a whole society, this is going to be a long process.
-But each company can do it more quickly by the process of aculturation.
+But each company can do it more quickly by the process of acculturation.
 Among other things, this helps build trust more quickly.</p>
     </td>
    </tr>
    <tr>